MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 - Quantum impact today, with pre-built solutions that run on classical and accelerated compute resources (also referred to as optimization solutions).

 > [!Tip]
 > **Free trial.** If you don’t have an Azure subscription, you can [create an Azure free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 With Azure you can create, deploy, and manage applications across multiple clouds, on-premises, and at the edge.
-You will get $200 Azure credit to use in other Azure services.
+You will get 200 USD Azure credit to use in other Azure services.

 ## The parts of Azure Quantum